Plasma display: 1980s

 In 1983, IBM introduced a 19 in orange-on-black monochrome display (Model 3290 Information Panel) which was able to show up to four simultaneous IBM 3270 terminal sessions.
-By the end of the decade, orange monochrome plasma displays were used in a number of high-end AC-powered portable computers, such as the Compaq Portable 386 (1987) and the IBM P75 (1990).
+By the end of the decade, orange monochrome plasma displays were used in a number of high-end AC-powered portable computers, such as the Ericsson Portable PC (the first use of such a display in 1985), the Compaq Portable 386 (1987) and the IBM P75 (1990).
 Plasma displays had a better contrast ratio, viewability angle, and less motion blur than the LCDs that were available at the time, and were used until the introduction of active-matrix color LCD displays in 1992.

 Due to heavy competition from monochrome LCDs used in laptops and the high costs of plasma display technology, in 1987 IBM planned to shut down its factory in Kingston, New York, the largest plasma plant in the world, in favor of manufacturing mainframe computers, which would have left development to Japanese companies.
 Dr. Larry F. Weber, a University of Illinois ECE PhD (in plasma display research) and staff scientist working at CERL (home of the PLATO System), co-founded Plasmaco with Stephen Globus and IBM plant manager James Kehoe, and bought the plant from IBM for US$50,000.
 Weber stayed in Urbana as CTO until 1990, then moved to upstate New York to work at Plasmaco.

 1990s

 In 1992, Fujitsu introduced the world's first 21 in full-color display.
 It was based on technology created at the University of Illinois at Urbana–Champaign and NHK Science & Technology Research Laboratories.

 In 1994, Weber demonstrated a color plasma display at an industry convention in San Jose.
 Panasonic Corporation began a joint development project with Plasmaco, which led in 1996 to the purchase of Plasmaco, its color AC technology, and its American factory for US$26 million.

 In 1995, Fujitsu introduced the first 42 in plasma display panel; it had 852×480 resolution and was progressively scanned.
-Two years later, Philips introduced at CES and CeBIT the first large commercially available flat-panel TV, using the Fujitsu panels.
-It was available at four Sears locations in the US for $14,999, including in-home installation.
+Two years later, at the Customer Electronics Show 1997 and CeBIT, Philips introduced the first large commercially available flat-panel TV, using the Fujitsu panels.
+Philips had plans to sell it for 70,000 french francs.
+It was released as the Philips 42PW9962, and available at four Sears locations in the United States, for the price of $14,999, including in-home installation.
 Pioneer and Fujitsu also began selling plasma televisions that year, and other manufacturers followed.
 By the year 2000 prices had dropped to $10,000.